vLeov/php-chess/docs/play-chess.md

 1.e4 Nf6
 ```

-PHP Chess classes can be combined to do different things.
-For example, you may want to play against Stockfish from this FEN position published in your favorite online publication.
+You may want to play against Stockfish starting from a particular FEN with the help of [Chess\FenToBoardFactory](https://github.com/chesslablab/php-chess/blob/main/tests/unit/FenToBoardFactoryTest.php).

 ```php
 use Chess\FenToBoardFactory;